(updated for 2017!)

 Does it matter if I submit at the beginning or at the end of the submission window?

 I’m inclined to say no. I can’t remember when any of my mentees’ submissions landed in my inbox.
 All I know is several I got from other mentors after going through all of mine, so they were some of the last ones I read.
 I’d rather you wait until the last day and deliver a polished MS than hurry up and sub early because you think it might give you a slight advantage.
 The polished MS will give you more of an advantage.
 Promise.
+Update: in 2016, I picked one mentee who was my first sub, and my other was within the last 5 subs I receive.
+It really doesn’t matter.

 Do I need a synopsis?